xwu/xwu-swift-numerics/integers-part-2.md

 returns `(x, true)`, as the remainder is mathematically undefined.
 Otherwise, the method returns `(0, true)` if the operation overflows (i.e., when dividing by `-1`).
-Mathematically, of course, the remainder of division by −1 is always
-0. At the time of writing, a division-by-zero error occurs if the RHS is expressed as a literal `0`.
+Mathematically, of course, the remainder of division by −1 is always zero.
+At the time of writing, a division-by-zero error occurs if the RHS is expressed as a literal `0`.

 > Internally, there are no LLVM primitives for checking overflow after division,